muratk5n/thirdwave/en/README.md

 ---

 "Kidnappings.
 Outbreaks.
 Earthquakes.
-The president assassinated — this time in his bedroom.How is it possible, many ask, that Haiti shares an island with the Dominican Republic, with its underground subway system, health care coverage, public schools, teeming resorts and impressive stretches of economic growth?
+The president assassinated — this time in his bedroom.
+How is it possible, many ask, that Haiti shares an island with the Dominican Republic, with its underground subway system, health care coverage, public schools, teeming resorts and impressive stretches of economic growth?
 Corruption is the usual explanation..

 [I]f Haiti had not been forced to pay its former slave masters, one